voxpupuli/puppet-lint-absolute_classname-check/README.md

 ### Relative class name inclusion

-Including a class by a relative name might lead to unexpected results **in Puppet 3 only**.
-This plugin is **not** recommended for use with Puppet 4+.
+Including a class by a relative name might lead to unexpected results [in Puppet 3](https://docs.puppet.com/puppet/3/lang_namespaces.html#relative-name-lookup-and-incorrect-name-resolution).
+This plugin is **not** recommended for use with Puppet code that has dropped support for Puppet 3 (EOL 20161231).

 #### What you have done